 Bottom Line

-If you are investing in mutual funds, be prepared to pay taxes at multiple points.
+If you’re investing in mutual funds, be prepared to pay taxes at multiple points.
 First, you’ll need to pay taxes on any dividends you receive from the fund while you hold it.
 And of course, you’ll need to pay taxes on any capital gains you earn from the sale of the fund.
-Don’t let these tax implications take you by surprise!

 Tax Planning Tips

-• Planning your taxes for the year can be difficult, especially when you start working in investment income.
+- Planning your taxes for the year can be difficult, especially when you start working in investment income.
 A financial advisor can help with this, though.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/zimmytws, ©iStock.com/lakshmiprasad S, ©iStock.com/Marcus Millo